abhaysinh-gaikwad/kryzen-app/README.md

 ## Overview

-Kryzen App is a backend API built with Node.js, Express.js, and MySQL for managing products, user carts, and administrative tasks.
+Kryzen App is a Full Stack App built with Node.js, Express.js, React, and MySQL for managing products, user carts, and administrative tasks.
 It provides endpoints for CRUD operations on products, cart management, and user authentication using JWT tokens.
 The API is designed to be scalable, secure, and ready for deployment.

 ## Tech Stack